hero

 tv

 ) can be used and modified in the sketch.
-The example simulates a remote controller by using an IR receiver to read the signals sent from the a remote controller and save them in arrays of unsigned integers.
-An IR transmitter is then used to send IR signals using the Arduino IoT Cloud.
-To view the full documentation of the project, you can check this page.
+The example simulates a remote controller by using an IR receiver to read the signals sent from the remote controller and save them in arrays of unsigned integers.
+An IR transmitter is then used to send IR signals using the Arduino Cloud.

 Note that the